tanya-shanker/blueprint-basic-example/README.md

 This will create the resource group `test_group` and the COS instance will be created in this group.

 Refer to the [Schematics FAQ](https://cloud.ibm.com/docs/schematics?topic=schematics-blueprints-faq&interface=ui#faqs-bp-basic-example) documentation for diagnosing and resolving the typical configuration errors with this example and their resolution.

+## Next Steps

+Looking for more samples?
+Check out the [IBM Cloud Schematics GitHub repository](https://github.com/orgs/Cloud-Schematics/repositories/?q=topic:blueprint).

+Check the example [Readme](https://github.com/Cloud-Schematics/blueprint-basic-example/edit/main/README.md) files for further Blueprint customisation and the scenario usage.